j50n/deno-proc/site/src/example-counting-words.md

   .forEach((line) => console.log(line));
 ```

-## Keeping the Work In-Process
+## Doing All the Work in Deno

-This is a streaming solution staying fully in the Typescript/JavaScript VM.
-The
+This is a streaming solution staying fully in Deno, in a single
+Typescript/JavaScript VM (not using child processes at all).
+The avoids (most
-avoids (most of) the memory overhead that would be needed to process the
+of) the memory overhead that would be needed to process the document in memory
-document in memory (non-streaming), and it is fast.
+(non-streaming), and it is fast.

 This demonstrates _transformer-composition_ in `proc`.
 Because transformers are
 just functions of iterable collections, you can compose them into logical units